semantichealth/semantichealth.github.io/data/scrape/Py/geocode/README.md

         }
       ]
 ```
-Given a PlanID, the associated Provider Name and address geo codes can be easily queried from the Provider Collection in MongoDb and used to show Map with nearby provider locations.
+Given a Plans ID, the associated Provider Name and address geo codes can be easily queried from the Provider Collection in MongoDb and used to show markers in a Map window as nearby provider locations.

+**Note**: Summary descriptions are provided as comments inside each script and contains additional details.